 5. Bold and bright lips are a spring must have!
 Coral reds, fuchsia pinks, watermelon and frosted pink tones look amazing with the pastel palette of spring racing, while a bold red lip will lift an all-black ensemble.
 Just remember if you are going for a bold lip, keep the rest of your makeup subdued.
 A neutral shade in the eye crease and lashings of mascara is all you need on the eyes when rocking a show-stopping pout.

 Now you’re equipped with our expert style tips to help you nail your ultimate Spring Racing Carnival look head to toe, you’re ready to take the field by storm!
 Rent the perfect dress for your Spring Races event along with accessories and a fascinator for a fraction of the retail cost at GlamCorner.
-We ship your Race day outfit directly to your front door.
+With over 1,500 designer dresses to choose from, we ship your Race day outfit directly to your front door.
 Go get em’ girl!